 Airport Shuttle & Lodging Option – $99

-The LMF Airport Shuttle departs Salt Lake International Airport at 7:30 PM on Monday, August 7th and returns participants to the airport at 9:30 AM on Sunday, August 13th.
-Please schedule flights accordingly.
+The LMF Airport Shuttle departs Salt Lake International Airport at 7:30 PM on Sunday, August 8th and returns participants to the airport at 9:30 AM on Sunday, August 12th.
+Please allow time for check-in and security, and schedule your flights accordingly.
 Email Festival Manager Anne Boyer with questions about travel accommodations at LyceumMusicFestival@gmail.com.

 To enroll for the Airport Shuttle Option click here.